 Mississippi remained a majority Black state until the 1930s.
 During the Great Migrations north a large percent of Blacks from Mississippi moved to Chicago and other northern cities using the railroads.
 The popular Black newspaper, “The Chicago Defender “ used the railroads as a distribution tool during that time to spread its influence south.
 The Chicago Defender often encouraged African Americans in the south to move there providing tips about jobs and places to stay upon arrival.
 Today although many young Black men and women continue to leave the state, some of its growth in Black population is from retirees who are choosing to move back to Mississippi from northern cities such as Chicago.

-Mississippi Detailed ACS Census Report for 2011
+Mississippi Detailed ACS Census Report

 (use the scrollbar on the right to scroll down to view the entire report/ zoom in and out as needed)